-Kelly Ripa Had The Perfect Comeback For An Instagram Who Hated Her ‘Daddy’ Nickname For Mark Consuelos
+Kelly Ripa Had The Perfect Comeback For An Instagram Troll Who Hated Her ‘Daddy’ Nickname For Mark Consuelos

-Morning television co-host Kelly Ripa has fans applauding after she clapped back at an Instagram troll, showing that though she be little, but she is certainly fierce — especially in the face of online nastiness.
-A user wrote in a comment that Kelly “creeped” her out, and the blonde beauty was sure to use the perfect comeback.
+Morning television co-host Kelly Ripa has fans applauding after she clapped back at an Instagram troll.
+Though she may be little, she is certainly fierce, especially in the face of online nastiness.
+A user wrote in a comment that Kelly “creeped” her out, and the blond beauty was sure to use the perfect comeback.

-The incident happened shortly after an episode of Live with Kelly & Ryan, where Kelly proudly showed off her husband’s inclusion in the People’s“Sexiest Man Alive” issue.
+The incident happened shortly after an episode of Live with Kelly & Ryan, where Kelly proudly showed off her husband’s inclusion in People’s “Sexiest Man Alive” issue.

 “Page 101.
 Daddy.
 There’s Daddy,” Ripa said (via Pop Culture).

 “Last year, he was page 102.
-He’s inching his way closer to the cover,” Ripa later joked, also adding that though he been in the issue before, he was nonetheless still “slightly terrified” about his inclusion.
+He’s inching his way closer to the cover,” Ripa later joked.

+Though he had been in the issue before, he was nonetheless still “slightly terrified” about his inclusion, she added.

 Though Kelly did not mention the word “daddy” in her caption, a fan seemed to have remembered her use of the word from earlier that morning.